 One of the most important works of Nijinsky ‘Prelude to the Afternoon of a Faun’ represents his strong individuality and himself.
 He was an artist beyond the field of a dancer.

 On a weekend during the exhibition, Nijinsky’s choreography was reproduced and analyzed by a dancer of l’Opera de Paris.
-It was my dream for fifteen years to see 'L'Apres-midi d'un faune'.
+It was my dream for fifteen years to see ‘Prelude to the Afternoon of a Faun‘.
 However, the young dancer had a great humanity and was far from a nymph.
 Nijinsky’s image in my mind has been totally broken.
 As we can see his figures in hisphotos, he was a nymph that actually existed as if it was living in a fantasy.
 I wonder if it’s impossible to reproduce it by one dancer but Nijinsky?

 Date: October 23rd, 2000 – February 18th, 2001

 Place: Musee d’Orsay